ChiaraCati/FlooData/README.md

 **Interoperable:**

 * (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation: the mashed-up data was represented using JSON and CSV.
 The metadata was described and organised using RDF using the Turtle syntax.
-* (Meta)data use vocabularies that follow FAIR principles:
+* (Meta)data use vocabularies that follow FAIR principles.

 **Reusable**

-* Meta(data) is richly described with a plurality of accurate and relevant attributes: data and metadata are represented by a wide and varied set of labels, such as the date of data collection and change, the licence, the publisher, the originator, and their content.
+* Meta(data) is richly described with a plurality of accurate and relevant attributes: data and metadata are represented by a wide and varied set of labels, such as the date of data collection and change, the licence, the publisher, the creator, their sources, and their content.

-* (Meta)data are released with a clear and accessible data usage license: The FlooData datasets are made available under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.it) Licence, which are specific to the dataset and associated metadata we provided.
+* (Meta)data are released with a clear and accessible data usage license: the FlooData datasets are made available under the terms of the [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.it) Licence, which are specific to the dataset and associated metadata we provided.

 * (Meta)data are associated with detailed provenance: in the metadata encoding of our project, data provenance information is provided in a machine-readable way.